ballerina-platform/ballerina-lang/docs/quick-tour.md

     // 'caller' is the client invoking this resource sayHello (endpoint caller, http:Request request) {
         http:Response response = {};
+        // A response is what you receive back from the service
         // Set the response payload
         response.setStringPayload("Hello Ballerina!\n");
         // Send a response back to caller